Intersection cohomology of the moduli space of Higgs bundles on a genus 2 curve: Quick review of intersection cohomology and decomposition theorem

-Along with the theorems of the Hodge-Lefschetz package, intersection cohomology groups satisfy an analogue of Deligne's theorem for projective manifolds i.e. the \ita{decomposition theorem}.
-The general statement of this theorem is complicated and will not be discussed here (see for example \cite{dCM} for a beautiful survey on the topic).
-However this theorem takes a particularly simple form when dealing with a special kind of maps, namely \ita{semismall maps}.
+Along with theorems of Hodge-Lefschetz package, intersection cohomology groups satisfy an analogue of Deligne's theorem for projective manifolds, the \ita{decomposition theorem}.
+The general statement of this theorem is complicated and will not be discussed here (see for example \cite{dCM} for an extensive survey on the topic).
+Roughly speaking, the decomposition theorem asserts that, given a proper map of algebraic varieties $f:X\rightarrow Y$, the derived pushforward of the intersection complex of $X$ splits as a direct sum of the intersection complex of $Y$ and other intersection complexes associated to local systems supported on some nonsingular locally closed subsets of $Y$.
+These subsets are called \ita{supports}.\\ In general it is complicated to determine the supports and the local systems appearing in the splitting.
+However the decomposition theorem takes a particularly simple form when dealing with a special kind of maps, namely \ita{semismall maps}.

 \begin{defn} Let $f:X\rightarrow Y$ be a map of algebraic varieties.
 A \ita{stratification for f} is a decomposition of $Y$ into finitely many locally closed nonsingular subsets $Y_{\alpha}$ such that $f^{-1}(Y_{\alpha})\rightarrow Y_{\alpha}$ is a topologically trivial fibration.
 The subsets $Y_{\alpha}$ are called the \ita{strata} of $f$. \end{defn}